jmcarpenter2/parfit/README.md

 2. Be sure to specify ALL parameters in the ParameterGrid, even the ones you are not searching over.

 3. For example usage, see parfit_ex.ipynb.
 Each function is well-documented in the .py file.
 In Jupyter Notebooks, you can see the docs by pressing Shift+Tab(x3).
-Also, check out the complete documentation [here](docs/documentation.md)
+Also, check out the complete documentation [here](docs/documentation.md) along with the [changelog](docs/changelog.md).

 4. This package is designed for use with sklearn machine learning models, but in theory will work with any model that has a .fit(X,y) function.
 Furthermore, the sklearn scoring metrics are typically used, but any function that reads in two vectors and returns a score will work.